Janie S. Sellers -- Orangeburg

+Visitation will be held from 2 to 7 p.m.
+Sunday, May 23.

-Friends may visit the residence of her daughter, Mrs. Constance Mays, 1446 Ridgewood Drive, Orangeburg, daily between the hours of 3 and 8 p.m.
-Condolences may also be expressed via telephone at (803) 536-3516 or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may visit the residence with her daughter, Mrs. Constance Mays, 1446 Ridgewood Drive, Orangeburg, daily between the hours of 3 and 8 p.m.
+Condolences may also be expressed via telephone at 803-536-3516 or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.